kellyj9/activities-for-wellness/README.md

   - Users can register for an account by creating a username and password.

 - User Log In / Log Out
-  - Users are able to log in to access their activities lists.
+  - Users are able to log in to access their list of activities.

 - View Dimensions
   - Upon logging in, a list of eight dimensions of wellness is displayed with a description of each dimension.